 - In Dishonored, Corvo Attano can stop the bullets in midair, move out of the way, and proceed to shoot the guards.
 Or, with the use of the Possession power, move the hapless shooter in front of his own bullet.

-- Metal Gear Solid 2 has Fortune.
+- Metal Gear Solid 2: Sons of Liberty has Fortune.
 Not only do bullets dodge her (with a visible streak in the air to show the changed trajectory), but any grenade that gets close to her turns into a dud.
 This causes her no end of angst, because it doesn't protect any of her allies.
 In the end sequence Revolver Ocelot reveals this is due to her magnetic deflection device (which she isn't aware of).
 However, she then apparently deflects a series of shots from Metal Gear Ray without it.

 - Team Fortress 2 includes the unlockable Bonk Atomic Punch for the Scout class.
 When quaffed, the player takes no damage from attacks because he's so fast.
 In fact, when damage numbers are turned on, each "hit" registers as "Miss".
 It counts as this trope because the shots will miss even if the character is standing perfectly still.
 Although the Scout still takes knockback somehow.